KarthikMgk/Dimensionality-reduction/Principal component analysis.md

 The basic idea is to moving in a direction such that we will cover maximum points and thereby we will achieve variance
 ![maximization](/images/2018/12/x axis.png)

-Consider we somehow know the x dash axis and if we move in that direction we can cover the maximum variance.
+Assume if we rotate our x axis we will reach xdash and if we move in xdash direction we can cover the maximum variance.
 So we start by considering a unit vector in the direction of x dash axis(length of unit vector is one)

 We will project every point on unit vector on the x dash axis so as the maximize variance So the porjection of anypoint xi on the xdash is equal to